ryanneufeld/osx-bootstrap/README.md

 This is best run on fresh OSX machines.

+I've found that a bunch of the python modules didn't build first go around, once I ran as root with:
+CFLAGS=-Qunused-arguments
+CPPFLAGS=-Qunused-arguments

+it worked...

 Comments, Questions, Concerns: chris[at]ipstuff[dot]ca

 Thanks to Matthew Valentine-House: http://www.eightbitraptor.com/post/bootstrapping-osx-ansible for the template and the inspiration to finally do this.